ioos/ioos-metadata/_docs/ioos-metadata-profile-v1-2.md

 ### IOOS Ingest

-The **`ioos_ingest`** flag is intended to flag datasets that should **not** be harvested by IOOS national products (such as the IOOS Catalog and Sensor Map).
-This allows data providers and ERDDAP operators the ability to exclude datasets that aren't appropriate for these products on an individual basis.
-For example, an IOOS RA might host on the same server datasets that are not funded by IOOS or have any IOOS connection with sensor datasets intended for harvest by IOOS.
+The **`ioos_ingest`** flag is intended to flag datasets that, in the rare case, should **not** be harvested by IOOS national products (such as the IOOS Catalog and Sensor Map).
+This allows data providers and ERDDAP operators the ability to exclude datasets that aren't  allowed for these public products on an individual basis.
+For example, an IOOS RA might host data owned by a private industry group who places sharing restrictions on their datasets.
+Note: RAs who are Certified RICEs must adhere to the NOAA data sharing policy and strive to make data publicly available, regardless of funding relationships with data providers.

 Name | Convention | Description | Type | Role